pholasajustine/Cosmetics_recommendation/README.md

 ## Machine learning

 For answering to our problematic, we decided to use the cosine-similarity ML model.
-Our model gives us 10 similar  cosmetic products from product's output content-based.
+Our model gives us 10 similar  cosmetic products from product's input content-based.

 ## Links